 In 1958, another police officer, Bill Foster, approached the department to form a part-time squad of divers.
 This request was granted and seven police officers were selected and trained by the Underwater Explorers Club of Woodman's Point.
 Six weeks later, the squad was increased to 14 divers.
-Police divers provided all their own equipment at their own expense.
-The WA Police Force, however, provided a Hookah and Medi-Air Cylinders for surface supply.

 One of the major tasks of the Squad in the 1960s, was the recovery of a rifle used by the multiple murderer Eric Edgar Cooke, off the then new Narrows Bridge.
 Divers located the firearm after three days of searching.